Bingyang0410/Bingyang0410.github.io/_pages/about.md

 My academic interests revolve around AI4Industry, especially focus on **Industrial Surface Defect Segmentation under Data-scarcity Scenarios**, including Zero/Few-shot segmentation, Wealy-supervised segmentation, 2D-3D visual fusion, and Large Vision Model.
 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - wxqmdr@gmail.com

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 Our paper addressed Integrated circuits package substrate 3D segmentation is accepted by AAAI 2026!
+The new dataset [CPS3D-Seg](https://github.com/Bingyang0410/CPS3D-Seg) proposed in the paper is the first 3D defect detection dataset of integrated circuit!
+- *2025.09*: &nbsp;🎉🎉 Our achievement [high precision visual inspection technology and application of ceramic package substrate](http://www.cainet.org.cn/xwzx/xhdt/art/2025/art_7c3cfa18f06f428f8c560b9dea833a25.html) won the gold award of the 11th International Invention Exhibition!
+- *2025.08*: &nbsp;🎉🎉 Our dataset CPS2D-AD is selected into the first batch of [high-quality dataset cases](https://mp.weixin.qq.com/s/aMUeV_bZgoxM9Vd877vW-g) of the national data administration!
 - *2025.07*: &nbsp;🎉🎉 Our paper addressed Integrated circuits package substrate few-shot classification is accepted by IECON 2025!
-- *2025.06*: &nbsp;🎉🎉 Our paper addressed [Integrated circuits package substrate anomaly detection](https://neunews.neu.edu.cn/info/1341/951471.htm) is accepted by ICCV 2025!
+- *2025.06*: &nbsp;🎉🎉 Our paper addressed [Integrated circuits package substrate anomaly detection](https://openaccess.thecvf.com/content/ICCV2025/html/Yu_Anomaly_Detection_of_Integrated_Circuits_Package_Substrates_Using_the_Large_ICCV_2025_paper.html) is accepted by ICCV 2025!
 The new dataset CPS2D-AD proposed in the paper is currently the largest integrated circuit defect detection dataset in the world!
 - *2025.03*: &nbsp;🎉🎉 Our paper addressed [Few-shot metal surface segmenation](https://ieeexplore.ieee.org/abstract/document/10898041) is accepted by IEEE TIM!
 - *2024.09*: &nbsp;🎉🎉 We acquire the funding from the key research and development projects of Liaoning Province (**Research and Application of Key Technologies for Multi-modal Industrial Product Surface Defect Detection Large Model**)!
 - *2024.04*: &nbsp;🎉🎉 Our paper addressed [Transferable recommendation]([https://ieeexplore.ieee.org/abstract/document/10018467/](https://ieeexplore.ieee.org/abstract/document/10491370/)) is accepted by IEEE TKDE (CCF A)!